 If a validator node detects an invalid transaction or block, it will reject it and communicate the rejection to the network.

 To become a validator node, validators sometimes need to deposit/stake a minimum amount of the native cryptocurrency.
-In return for validating incoming blocks, validators receive rewards from the network in the form of its native coins.
+In return for validating incoming blocks, validators receive rewards from the network in the form of their native coins.

 Delegated proof-of-stake is a variation of the proof-of-stake consensus mechanism.
 Here, users of the network can delegate voting rights to a validator (known in this system as “delegates” or sometimes “witnesses”) who will validate new blocks on their behalf.

-The selected delegate can change – the vote is reputation based, and can change to reflect which delegate is performing best, which in theory will produce the best outcome for both the network’s security, and for its users’ rewards.
+The selected delegate can change – the vote is reputation based, and can change to reflect which delegate is performing best.
+Which in theory will produce the best outcome for both the network’s security, and for its users’ rewards.

-Bonding / unbonding period
+Bonding / Unbonding Period